-With over-35’s having the fastest-growing birth rate in MEDC countries and celebrities such as Cameron Diaz and Nicole Kidman welcoming newborns into the world in their forties, the regretfully unpleasant term geriatric mother – or mother of advanced age – is becoming more and more inconsistent with the way society is developing.
+With older Mums having the fastest-growing birth rate in MEDC countries and celebrities such as Cameron Diaz and Nicole Kidman welcoming newborns into the world in their forties, the regretfully unpleasant term geriatric mother – or mother of advanced age – is becoming more and more inconsistent with the way society is developing.
 There are undoubtedly benefits and disadvantages to delaying motherhood until towards the end of our fertile lives, both of which are a source of continuous debate across the media.
 Here at Irving Scott our interest in geriatric motherhood is strictly professional.
-As a recruitment agency who specializes in placing the right candidate for each individual household, we inevitably advise both nanny and employer about the ways in which they can complement each other in the task of bringing up the family.
+As a recruitment agency who specialises in placing the right candidate for each individual household, we inevitably advise both nanny and employer about the ways in which they can complement each other in the task of bringing up the family.

 Ideal soft skills for nannies with older parents

 - Language skills – being able to communicate in multiple languages and talk to the children in their second or third language is a real advantage for older mums who may not be as fluent as they wish in the language(s) they know their children need to thrive in multinational societies.